Geo-Web-Project/garden/content/notes/Merging and Splitting Parcels.md

 		- The new expiration dates should be subject to the exiting minimum and maximum values for existing parcels
 	- The first post-split coordinate path listed should be set to inherit the pre-split parcel ID while subsequent coordinate paths receive new parcel IDs
 ### NFT Composability (Pending)
-- The implementation of composable NFT land (i.e. [[Land Parcels Owning Tokenized Assets]]) is yet to be determined, but the guiding principle for split parcels should be that the ownership record of any children assets remains with the original parcel ID unless the licensor explicitly transfers ownership (possibly in a separate transaction).
+- The implementation of composable NFT land (i.e. [[Composable Land Parcel NFTs & Real Estate Development Incentives]]) is yet to be determined, but the guiding principle for split parcels should be that the ownership record of any children assets remains with the original parcel ID unless the licensor explicitly transfers ownership (possibly in a separate transaction).
 ### Ceramic Streams
 - New parcels post-split will have new parcel IDs and subsequently separate IDX profiles
 - Assignment of linked content streams to split parcels depends on the nature of the content and how it is linked.
 Here are two categories of content for split parcels and the default action to be taken: